harrynnh/harrynguyen.github.io/aboutme.md

 title: About me
 ---

-My name is Harry Nguyen.
 I'm a PhD candidate in Financial Accounting.
+I study real effects and externalities of financial disclosures.